 Anorectal Surgery Post-Operative Information

 Most anorectal surgical procedures are done in same-day surgery.
-A few, more extensive procedures require hopitalization for one to three days.
+A few, more extensive procedures require hospitalization for one to three days.
 Your ability to tolerate the pain postoperatively and your doctor’s concern about your wounds determine the time of discharge.

-- A prescription for pain medication with instructions.
+- A prescription for narcotic pain medication with instructions.
 If you need additional medication, call your doctor during normal business hours.
 Our policy is that we do not refill pain medication prescriptions after hours or on weekends because your chart is not available.
 The doctor on call is not allowed to refill your prescription.

 - Bulk-forming stool softeners (such as Konsyl-DR®, Metamucil® or Citrucel®) are to be taken in a glass of water once in the morning with increased water throughout the day.